Blankphrase/InstaClone/README.md

 # ![]()INSTAGRAM CLONE
-This is an Independent project for Moringa Core Django module, July th 2018.
+This is an Independent project for Moringa Core Django module, July 20th 2018.

 ## Description

-InstaClone is a social  web application that is used by users to post their pictures, follow other ussers and like other their pictures.
-They can also
+InstaClone is a social  web application that is used by users to post their pictures, follow other users and like other their pictures.
+They can also follow other users as in instagram app.
-Sunsplash is a photo gallery web application to showcase beautiful pictures.
-Users get can view photos uploaded by admin.
-Users can see photos based on the location, by clicking on the listed locations in the menu.
-They can also copy the link to a photo to paste at their discretion.
-They can also search for photos based on the categories.

 ## Features
-- The home page allows users to see various images:
-- User can see all images per location they were taken
+- Users create an account and confirm through email verification.
+- User can log in to application and view other peoples posts.
-- Users can also search for images based categories
+- Users can follow other users and unfollow them.
+- A user can like and comment on a post.
+- A user can upload posts and edit their profile.
+- A user can view other users profle pages and full details of an image by clicking on the image.
-- Admin can upload images from a django dashboard
+- Admin can regulate images uploaded by deleting from the admin dashboard as well as completely close a users account.

 ## View Live Site here
-View the complete site [here](https://sunsplash-sophia.herokuapp.com/)
+View the complete site [here](https://instaclone-sophia.herokuapp.com/)

 ## Technologies Used